apache/incubator-hugegraph/APACHE_PROPOSAL.md

 #### Relationship with Titan/Janus Graph

 In the early stage of the project, we referred to the storage structure of Titan/Janus Graph, some folks thought that HugeGraph was forked from Titan/Janus.
-In fact, HugeGraph is not based on its code, completely self-developed, and addressed many new challenges.
+In fact, HugeGraph is not based on its code, it's completely self-developed, and addressed many new challenges.
 Of course, we are still inspired by and thank for Titan/Janus.

 ### Orphaned products

-Due to about 10+ committers, the project has a relatively small risk of becoming an orphan.
-However, the contributors have been operating in the spirit of open source for 3 years, and continue to develop new contributors to participate.
+Due to only about 10 committers, the project has a relatively small risk of becoming an orphan.
+However, the committers have been operating the HugeGraph Community for 3 years in the spirit of open source, and continue to develop new contributors to participate.

 #### Inexperience with Open Source: